motbob/descale_analysis/README.md

 Note the `avg_error_thr` and `ind_error_thr` parameters in `get_descale_ranges`.
 Those are error thresholds that will reject a scene's descalability if they are exceeded. `avg_error_thr` is an error threshold for the scene, and `ind_error_thr` is an error threshold for each individual frame.
 The default values are *extremely* conservative and should be changed to fit the project.

 The tool will pick the descale kernel/res with the lowest error if more than one of them fall under the error thresholds.
+It won't return multiple possible kernels for the same scene.

 You can use `test_descale_error` to determine good values for these thresholds: